Mahamedm201/MediumProjects/README.md

 # MediumProjects

 Hello and welcome to my Medium Projects Repo.
-This will be a space for projects I have created to practice the syntax and and reinforce my knowledge.
+This will be a space for projects I have created to practice the syntax and reinforce my knowledge.

 Projects
 -----------------------------------------------------------------------------------------------------------------------------------------------------